 The Canals of Castlefield are well-known as an Urban Heritage Park.
 The place is also a perfect spot to start discovering Manchester, and you can walk there and see the wonderful restored Victorian houses along the old canals.
 Don’t forget to visit the Roman Fort too.

-Also, there you can visit the Bridgewater Canal, constructed in 1761 to take the coal from the mines of Worsley to Manchester, and the warehouses on the canal were restored and became shops, hotels, restaurants, and offices.
+You can also visit the Bridgewater Canal, constructed in 1761, to transport coal from the Worsley mines to Manchester.
+The canal’s warehouses were restored and became shops, hotels, restaurants, and offices.

 National Football Museum

-Manchester is well-known as the home of the famous two teams, Manchester United and Manchester City.
-The museum that you will visit includes many memories that are related to football, like the first rulebook, clothing, and trophies.
-Also, you will be able to see a movie that gives you information about the history of football, and there are many entertaining things to do for children as well.
+Manchester is well-known as the home of two famous teams, Manchester United and Manchester City.
+The museum that you will visit includes many memories related to football, like the first rulebook, clothing, and trophies.
+You will also be able to see a movie that gives you information about the history of football, and there are many entertaining things to do for children as well.

-You will have the chance to go and visit both stadiums of Manchester’s teams.
-The first one is Manchester City’s Etihad Stadium, which offers you a lovely tour behind the scenes.
-While the other stadium is Old Trafford, where you can have an excellent time with access to the field.
+You will have the chance to visit both of Manchester’s teams’ stadiums.
+The first is Manchester City’s Etihad Stadium, which offers a lovely tour behind the scenes.
+The other stadium is Old Trafford, where you can have an excellent time with access to the field.

 Manchester Museum

 Some exhibitions focus on the underwater world.
-Don’t miss seeing the museum’s vivarium, where you can see some of the rarest frogs in the world.
-Also, you can have a break at the café located in the museum after a long tour there.
+Don’t miss the museum’s vivarium, where you can see some of the rarest frogs in the world.
+After a long tour, you can have a break at the café located in the museum.

 Manchester Town Hall

-When you enter the place, you can see the interior with arched ceilings and a spiral staircase gilded in gold, and also you can see the cycle of Ford Madox Brown murals that tells the city’s history.
-The town hall was used to film scenes in some movies, such as The Iron Lady, Sherlock Holmes, and Victor Frankenstein.
+When you enter, you can see the interior with arched ceilings and a spiral staircase gilded in gold.
+You can also see the cycle of Ford Madox Brown murals that tell the city’s history.
+The town hall was used to film scenes in movies such as The Iron Lady, Sherlock Holmes, and Victor Frankenstein.

 Give a visit to the Manchester Central Convention Complex, one of the largest such sites in England, which hosts many musical performances throughout the year.